University of the Cumberlands cares about a lot of things, and providing food for local families is one of them.

 Cumberlands’ annual food drive kicks off October 10th and ends November 20th.
 In other words, a month’s worth of excitement, generosity, and literal tons of food is just around the corner!

 All are welcome to donate non-perishable foods to the cause.
 Though the university will be focusing on bringing in specific food groups each week, donations of any kind of non-perishable food are welcome anytime.
-To contribute, drop off foods in the Office of Student Affairs, located on the top level (Grill level) of the Boswell Campus Center.
+To contribute, drop off the food in the Office of Student Affairs, located on the top level (Grill level) of the Boswell Campus Center.

 Don’t have time to run to the store?
 Not a problem.
 Monetary donations are welcome too and will be used to purchase items in bulk – which is often cheaper per food item, thus providing even more food for local families.
 To donate, visit www.ucumberlands.edu/fooddrive.

 Cumberlands is adding other, non-food items to their list of desired goods this year, based on the needs in Eastern Kentucky as well as the local community.
 For those who want to follow Cumberlands’ food-group donation schedule, it’s as follows:

 Week 1 (Oct.
 10 – Oct.
 16): Flood relief items for Eastern KY, such as cleaning supplies, water bottles, etc.